mmmbacon/smart_todo/planning/plan.md

 ## Timeline

-0:00 - 0:30: Introductions
-  Brandon - Hi I'm Brandon.
-I come from a background in engineering and construction.
-  Lily - Introduce yourself.
-  Brianna

-0:30 - 3:00: User Perspective
+0:30 - 3:30: User Perspective

   BM - Hold up, technical difficulties...

   Awkard silence.

-  B - Wellllll, while we're waiting, Lily, have you seen that new movie on Netflix called Mitchell's versus the Machines?
+  B - Wellllll, while we're waiting for Brandon, Lily, have you seen that new movie on Netflix called Mitchell's versus the Machines?

   L - No, Brianna, I haven't, but that sounds SUPER interesting.
 Let me just write this down with my trusty old pen and paper.